-- This is generally played straight for portals in Dungeons & Dragonsnote , though Forgotten Realms plays with it by featuring portals that only lets the atmospheric conditions/water, etc through, and blocks creatures and constructs from going through.
+- This is generally played straight for portals in Dungeons & Dragons (A Wizard Did It, often literally), though Forgotten Realms plays with it by featuring portals that only lets the atmospheric conditions/water, etc. through, and blocks creatures and constructs from going through.
 Don't want air elementals to disturb that fresh air you're bringing in from the Elemental Plane of Air, after all.

 - In Crash Bandicoot 3: Warped, Crash can take a Time Twister portal from the Warp Zone straight to the underwater levels and no water escapes from there to the present.

-- Averted in Portal 2, as a portal on the moon causes Wheatley, the space core, and various junk to be sucked out into space.
+- Averted in the ending: A portal on the moon causes Wheatley, the space core, and various junk to be sucked out into space.